shrideio/shoebox/README.md

 <a name="cloudflare-account-setup"></a> Create a [Cloudflare account](https://dash.cloudflare.com/sign-up), the basic plan is free of charge.
 Add your domain name as a website and complete the verification process for proving the domain name ownership.

-<a name="cloudflare-name-servers"></a> Change the name servers in the control panel of your domain name provider to the Cloudflare's name servers, the name servers can be found at `DNS -> Cloudflare nameservers`.
+<a name="cloudflare-name-servers"></a> Change the name servers in the control panel of your domain name provider to the Cloudflare name servers, the name servers can be found at `DNS -> Cloudflare nameservers`.
 Depending on the TTL set in the DNS control panel it may take some time for the change to take effect, keep `ping`-ing the domain name periodically.

 ### Subdomain records